you-zhou/notes/dev.md

     def __str__(self):
         return self.title
 ```
+The idea is to

-* Increment a number, if a slugified field already exists.
+* Append/Increment a number, if a slugified field already exists.
 * Override the default `save()` method to ensure `self.slug` is always unique (with a integer appendix if necessary).
 ```python
 from django.db import models